Bob Boucher (ice hockey)

 Robert "Bob" Boucher (March 23, 1938 – December 16, 2004) was a Canadian ice hockey player and coach.

 Career

 Boucher is best known for coaching the Saint Mary's Huskies for 13 years, leading the Huskies to four straight national championship games.
 He served as an assistant coach of the Philadelphia Flyers for two seasons under head coach Pat Quinn.
-He died at age 66 after a short battle with lung cancer.
+He died of lung cancer at age 66 after a short illness.